From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Experiments

 \subsubsection{Memory reduction}

 Both the Wikipedia and Reddit datasets consist of 172 edge features.
 By calculating graph-sprints with 10 quantiles per feature, along with incorporating in/out degrees histograms and time-difference histograms, we obtain a node embedding of 1742 features (one feature per histogram bin).
 In our experimental setup, similar to state-of-the-art approaches, we concatenate the source and destination node embeddings for source label prediction, resulting in a 3484-feature vector.
 To reduce the size of the node embeddings, we propose a similarity hashing-based memory reduction technique (Section~\ref{sec:reduce_storage})).
 Our experiments, as presented in Table~\ref{table:results_external_data_memory_reduction}, demonstrate that our technique significantly reduces storage requirements sacrificing the AUC in the node classification task.
-In the Reddit dataset, storage can be reduced to 25\% with a 1\% AUC sacrifice or to 10\% with a 2\% AUC sacrifice.
+In the Reddit dataset, storage can be reduced to 50\% with a 0.6\% AUC sacrifice or to 10\% with a 2\% AUC sacrifice.
 The reduction percentage can be fine-tuned as a hyperparameter, considering the use case and dataset, to strike a balance between precision and memory trade-off.
-Remarkably, in the Wikipedia dataset, a reduction in storage to a mere 0.12\% of the original features (by projecting the initial vector onto a four-dimensional vector) can be achieved without deteriorating the AUC score.
-In order to validate this surprising result, we looked into the distributions of the projected features conditioned on the node label and indeed observed that two features show a very clear ability to distinguish the two classes, confirming that in this dataset, the large compression does not harm classification performance.